pubnub/kotlin/README.md

 3.5.2+ is backward compatible with 3.5.1.
 Some of the methods have been deprecated.
 You will see compiler warnings for the same.
 Please refer to java docs for alternate methods to be used.

-Its recommended to remove the usage of Deprecated methods as they will be removed in 3.6.0 .

 ## Subdirectory Description
 This repo contains the following platform-specific subdirectories: